mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 NSQ stores messages in memory and transparently persists to disk above a high-water mark.

-Primarily, this bounds the memory footprint of a given topic during inevitable backlogs (and thus, roughly, an `nsqd` node's overall memory footprint).
+Primarily, this bounds the memory footprint of a given topic/channel during inevitable backlogs (in aggregate, bounding an `nsqd`'s RSS).
+In practice, because Go is a garbage collected language and `--mem-queue-size` is measured in messages (not bytes), this is a *rough* approximation.

-It *wasn't* necessarily designed as a means to provide message durability, although it could certainly be configured to accomplish that (for example, setting `--mem-queue-size=0`).
+It's important to point out that this feature *wasn't* necessarily designed as a means to provide message durability, although it could certainly be configured to accomplish that (for example, setting `--mem-queue-size=0`).

 Additionally, disk persistence is implemented such that each topic/channel is an independent queue.
 This provides a useful property for channels in that distinct consumer groups can degrade without